-Problem Possible Solutions: No Output From Sensor Pins Universal LightProbe Sensors have power voltage protection up to +40 volts and can withstand reverse polarity up to -18 volts.
-If a voltage greater than 40 volts is applied to the power pin, or if power is applied to the 'Int.', 'Color', or "S" signal pins, the Sensor will become nonfunctional.
+Problem Possible Solutions: No Output From Sensor Pins Universal LightProbe Sensors have power voltage protection up to +40 volts and can withstand reverse polarity to -18 volts.
+If a voltage greater than 40 volts is applied to the power pin, or if power is applied to the 'Int.', 'Color', or 'S' pins, the Sensor will become nonfunctional.
 Excessive heat can cause permanent damage to the Sensor.
 Electrostatic discharge can also damage the Sensor.
-Sensor Becomes Warm or "Hot" • If power is applied to the output pins - "Int", "C" or "S" - the Sensor's circuiting may be damaged and the Sensor becomes warm.
+Sensor Becomes Warm or Hot If power is applied to the output pins - 'Int', 'Color' or 'S'- the Sensor's circuitry may be damaged and the Sensor becomes warm.
 Such damage to the Sensor cannot be repaired.
-Over-ranging: Output on the Intensity ("Int.") pin is 4+ volt.
-LED is too bright.
-Increase the air-gap between the fiber-optic probe tip and the LED under test.
-If using a Wide-Aperture fiber-optic probe, switch to a Small-Aperture fiber-optic probe.
-If neither of the above steps achieve better results, check Application Note 35: Sensor-Sensitivity Chart.
-Switch to a 'Low-Sensitivity' or 'Very-Low Sensitivity' Sensor if necessary. or very cow sensitivity sensor in necessary.
-Inconsistent Intensity Readings When the LED is turned off, the output on the Intensity ("Int.") pin should read approximately 0 to 10mV, and for Spectra and Penta Sensors, the output on the "Color" pin should read 500mV.
+Over-ranging/LED Too Bright: Output on the Intensity ("Int.") pin is 4+ volt or, Output on the Color ("C") pin is inconsistent or, Increase the air-gap between the fiber-optic probe tip and the LED under test.
+If using a Wide-Aperture Fiber-Optic Probe, switch to a Small-Aperture Fiber-Optic probe.
+If neither of the above steps achieve better results, check Applica- Output on "S" pin of Unicolor IR Sensor is less than 50mV. tion note 35: Sensor Sensitivity Chart.
+Switch to a Low-Sensitivity or Very-Low Sensitivity Sensor if necessary.
+Inconsistent Intensity Outputs When the LED is turned off, the output on the Intensity ("Int.") pin should read approximately 0 to 10mV, and for Spectra and Penta Sensors, the output on the "Color" pin should read 500mV.
 If not, ambient light or other sources of light (e.g. barcode illuminator lamps) are being sensed and need to be eliminated.
-Inconsistent readings may also be the result of exposure to electrostatic discharge.
+Inconsistent outputs may also be the result of exposure to electrostatic discharge.
 Sensors should be used in a static-free environment.